dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9.md

 The dashboard supports OpenTelemetry Protocol (OTLP) over HTTP and cross-origin resource sharing (CORS).
 These features unlock the ability to send OpenTelemetry from browser apps to the .NET Aspire dashboard.

-For example, a browser-based single page app (SPA) can configure the [JavaScript OTEL SDK](https://opentelemetry.io/docs/languages/js/getting-started/browser/) to send structured logs, traces, and metrics created in the browser to the dashboard.
+For example, a browser-based single page app (SPA) can configure the [JavaScript OpenTelemetry SDK](https://opentelemetry.io/docs/languages/js/getting-started/browser/) to send structured logs, traces, and metrics created in the browser to the dashboard.
 Browser telemetry is displayed alongside server telemetry.

 :::image type="content" source="media/dashboard-browser-telemetry.png" lightbox="media/dashboard-browser-telemetry.png" alt-text="Trace detail page with browser telemetry":::